 Hello, World!
 Television Evangelist, Paul Crouch, was a great international Christian broadcasting network televangelist.
 The TBN president, founder, and business executive wanted to use technology to reach the world for Christ.
 He did it!
 What a mighty creative miracle!
 Glory to God!

 “The world laughed-many in the church world laughed, but with over 4,000 stations and twenty-six satellites on the air worldwide-well, they’re not laughing anymore.” -Paul F. Crouch, Sr., Hello, World!

 Paul Crouch was an innovative and creative kingdom entrepreneur and visionary.
-He became interested in broadcasting at an early age.
-He desired to spread the gospel of Jesus Christ over the airwaves, globally.
-Little did he know how God would really use him.
+As a matter of fact, he became interested in broadcasting at an early age.
+Pastor Crouch desired to spread the gospel of Jesus Christ over the airwaves, globally.
+However, little did he know how God would really use him.
 Christian broadcasting would never be the same.
 As sung by Israel Houghton in Christian videos, they were “Going to Another Level.”

 “Eye hath not seen, nor ear heard, neither have entered into the heart of man the things which God hath prepared for them that love Him.”
 (I Corinthians 2:9).